 8:00 am - 12:00 pm

 Early Eagle Rate:

 The Balanced Scorecard is more than just a new measurement system.
 It is now used as the central/core framework for management processes.
-As a strategic planning and management system, it is used extensively in business and industry, government, and nonprofit organizations worldwide.
-It aligns business activities to the vision and strategy of your organization, improve internal and external communications, and monitor organization performance against strategic goals.
-Learn to transform your organization’s strategic plan to action plans, linking and aligning organizational to individual action plans.
+As a strategic management system, it is used extensively in business and industry, government and non-profit organizations worldwide.
+It aligns business activities to the vision and strategy of the organization, improve internal and external communications, and monitor organization performance against strategic goals.
+It is a means to transform the organization’s strategic plan to operational plans, linking and aligning organizational to individual action plans.

 Who should attend

 The program is designed for supervisors, managers, business heads, and employees involved in performance and strategic management system who have zero or minimal knowledge about the balanced scorecard.